How to Grow Luffa In Your Garden

 Read more

-Cover with plastic wrap or a humidity dome until the seeds sprout.
-Once sprouted, remove the dome.
+Cover the pots with plastic wrap or a humidity dome to create a warm, humid environment.
+Once the seeds sprout, I remove the cover to allow for proper air circulation.

 Read more